Tooth ExtractionSkip to the navigation

 In most cases, the recovery period lasts only a few days.
 The following will help speed recovery:

 - Take painkillers as prescribed by your dentist or oral surgeon.
-Apply an ice or cold pack to the outside of your mouth to help relieve pain and swelling.
+To help relieve pain and swelling, apply an ice or cold pack to the outside of your mouth for 10 to 20 minutes at a time.
+Put a thin cloth between the ice and your skin.

 - Change gauze pads before they become soaked with blood.